-The quality appraisal ratings are recorded in EPPI-Reviewer and also reported in the Toolkit technical report.
+The quality appraisal ratings should be recorded in EPPI-Reviewer and also reported in the Toolkit technical report.
 Each section that has primary studies (effectiveness, EDIE, and implementation) has a template to record the included studies together with the quality appraisal rating.
 In the effectiveness section, the YEF-EQA ratings provide the foundation for the evidence security rating, which indicates how much confidence we can have in the overall impact rating.
-Each section also includes a narrative discussion of the quality of evidence underlying it, particularly noting any issues that affect the interpretation of study results such as bias.
+Each section should also include a narrative discussion of the quality of evidence underlying it, particularly noting any issues that affect the interpretation of study results such as bias.